Thursday, October 3, 2024

 Our bird-walks are open to all those interested in birds, both beginners and experienced birders.
 Just bring binoculars.
 We always have knowledgeable birders on hand to identify the species.
 Note that we will try to limit most car trips to three vehicles and 14 people because larger convoys are hard to manage when trying to stop on country roads to look at the birds.
 If you are being given a ride, we suggest you make a contribution to your driver for gas and tolls (perhaps $150 pesos for a half day outing, $300 pesos for a day trip).

-On Friday April 12, we will meet at 8.00 am at the Sculpture (at the only traffic light in La Floresta, south-east corner, opposite Restaurant Pranzo) leaving immediately for the Mezcala Mountain (40 minutes drive).
-We will park and then walk the one-mile (1.5 km) trail at the top.
-After a snack break at 11.00 we will return to Ajijic for 12.30.
+HAWK WATCH: On Tuesday October 8, we will meet at 8.00 am at the 'Sculpture' at the only traffic light in La Floresta (south-east corner, opposite Restaurant Pranzo) leaving immediately for Mezcala Mountain (60 minutes drive).
+We will park and then walk the one-mile (1.5 km) trail to the observation point.
+Bring snacks and sandwiches for lunch.
+We will return to Ajijic by 3.00 pm.
 Other pick-up points can be arranged between Ajijic and Mezcala.
 If you plan on going, you must email John at chapalabirders@yahoo.com at least 2 days ahead indicating if you can bring a vehicle and can take passengers, or you would like to be a passenger.
-High-clearance, all wheel drive vehicles are recommended for the ascent.
+High-clearance, all wheel drive vehicles with off-road tires are recommended for the ascent.

-On Monday April 29, we will meet at 8.00 am at the "Sculpture" (at the only traffic light in La Floresta, south-east corner, opposite Restaurant Pranzo), departing immediately for Villa Corona on Lake Atotonilco (60 minutes drive).
+On Thursday October 31, we will meet at 8.00 am at the 'Sculpture (at the only traffic light in La Floresta, south-east corner, opposite Restaurant Pranzo), departing immediately for Villa Corona on Lake Atotonilco (60 minutes drive).
 We expect to see various shore birds such as White-faced Ibis and Roseate Spoonbill.
 Bring your own mid-morning refreshments.
 There will be a break for snacking at 11.00 am.
 We will be back in Ajijic by about 1.30 pm.
 You must reserve - email John at least 2 days ahead of time, saying if you can bring a vehicle and can take passengers, or you would like to be a passenger.
-(We do not always have enough cars.)

 Bird Walk & Trip Reports